 Drawing and Representation

 Currently, I choose projects where I have artistic freedom to pursue imagery and concepts that are conceptually interesting to me, offer artistic autonomy, and often include subject matter that explores beyond a visually represented norm of body type within visual media.
-I gravitate to feminist-based illustrations, often choosing female-represented characters and have recently expanded this area to gender queer individuals.
-I am hoping to explore more areas of representation such as including people with visible disabilities and an expanded understanding of body shapes, sizes and overall diversity.
+I gravitate towards feminist-based illustrations, often choosing female-represented characters and have recently expanded this area to gender queer individuals.
+I am hoping to explore more areas of representation including visual depiction of folks with visible disabilities and an expanded understanding of body shapes, sizes and overall diversity.
 For myself, growing up, it was rare to see bodies and characters that reminded me of myself.
 Protagonists within picture books, graphic novels, animated series were often not represented by people of colour and were commonly regulated to the side-kick character.
 Things have somewhat changed, but there is a consistently a need to consider representation within various narrative formats.
 Can the character be non-gender conforming?
 Can we depict them with a physical disability that doesn't immediately become a trope or story arc and is just a part of who they are?
 How do we normalize various representations within imagery and media?
 These are questions that I'm starting to ask myself within the various contracts that I undertake and I gravitate towards people that are open to this exploration.

 I am currently unavailable to take on contract work until 2019.
 Please check my website to see when I have posted availability.